Breathing Space: Living With Allergic Asthma

 The Asthma and Allergy Foundation of America (AAFA) is proud to support Breathing Space: Living With Allergic Asthma, a program created to help guide patients and their caregivers in managing uncontrolled asthma caused by allergic triggers in everyday life.

-An estimated 24 million people in the U.S. are living with asthma.1 Of those people with asthma, 60% of adults2 and 80% of children3 have asthma triggered by allergies.
+More than 26 million people in the U.S. are living with asthma.1 Of those people with asthma, 60% of adults2 and 80% of children3 have asthma triggered by allergies.
 This is also known as allergic asthma.

 For people with allergic asthma, it’s important to avoid exposure to the allergens that trigger their asthma.
 Sometimes, this means making lifestyle changes.
 The Breathing Space program provides tips from interior designer Robin Wilson and author Jessica Shyba to help families take better control of their breathing space.